30 Things to Do in Madison, WI in the Winter

 25. Take (fun) classes at the Memorial Union

 The Memorial Union offers classes on snow skiing, speed reading, and other interests, including Wheelhouse Studios.

 A spring and summertime favorite, Devil’s Lake State Park also features sledding, hiking and snowshoeing.
 Added bonus: Snowshoes are available for FREE in January.

 27. Go snowboarding and downhill skiing

 We’re not sure how we missed this in last year’s listing, but Tyrol Basin and Devil’s Head are both great places for snowboarding and downhill skiing.
 You may also want to check into the UW Hoofers Ski and Snowboard club.

-The UW Arboretum offers natural beauty year-round.
-There are also numerous walks, lectures, and volunteer opportunities during the winter.
-Includes ski and snowshoe trails too!
+The Arboretum offers natural beauty year-round.
+There are also numerous walks, lectures and volunteer opportunities during the winter.
+Includes ski and snowshoe trails, too!